jakartaee/jakarta.ee/content/learn/specification-guides/persistence-explained.md

 their simplest form possible, and creating tables to hold the data.
 Since tables correlate to simple form (aka: first normal form), oftentimes it takes more than one table to store the data associated along with corresponding attribute data.
-Relating tables to each other is also known as “joining” the tables, usually by providing a column(s) to hold the key(s) for the related tables.
+Relating tables to each other is also known as "joining" the tables, usually by providing a column(s) to hold the key(s) for the related tables.
 Entity classes can also provide relationships to other entities in a similar manner.